KosTTTT/sym_vec_multiplier/README.md

-# sym_vec_multiplier
+Not ready yet.
-A program expands symbolic expression where each symbol is a vector
+This program will expand symbolic expression where each symbol is a vector or scalar.